-The Kittywalk Cozy Cat Climber, pictured right, is a unique piece that can be mounted on a closet door.
+The Kittywalk Cozy Cat Climber is a unique piece that can be mounted on a closet door.

 Climbing furniture goes by various names, and comes in a wide variety of configurations.
 Most of these products are for indoor use, but some can be used outdoors.

 Indoor cat climbing furniture generally goes by various names, including cat trees, cat condos (or kitty condos), and cat gyms.